Meet Our Staff

 Nicole Morris (BS)

-Administrative Supervisor & Child and Family Advocate
+Child & Family Advocate

 "I have a passion for working with families that come to the CARE House.
 It is rewarding to give these children a voice and make them realize they are survivors, not victims."

 Therapist & Forensic Interviewer

 "I believe we have the ability to overcome obstacles we face in life through knowledge, change, and growth.
 I am grateful for The CARE House for providing children and their families with the opportunity to overcome the obstacle they are facing.
 I am proud to be a part of that opportunity and want to assist the children and families through the healing process."

 “I want to be part of an organization that makes a difference.
 My passion is helping families by giving children a voice when they have been made victims or experienced trauma.
 Helping them have hope to heal.
 At CARE House I am able to play a role in the healing process of families, and see children become survivors.”

 Franchseka Russell (M.Ed, LPC)

 "Often times children who are abused lose their voice.
 I am grateful to be part of an organization that helps children find their voice all while providing hope, and peace to those we serve in the community"

 Intake Coordinator - Lower Region